 Myth: Bed Bugs are disgusting disease ridden creatures.

-Fact: While they may be disgusting, bed bugs are not know to carry any human borne illnesses.
+Fact: While they may be disgusting, bed bugs are not known to carry any human borne illnesses.

 Myth: Bed Bugs only thrive in dirty homes or are associated with a messy, disheveled lifestyle.

 Fact: Bed Bugs can be found in multiple types of environments as previously mentioned.
 Whether your home is spotless, neat and tidy or full of knick-knacks, dust and junk; bedbugs can populate any type of home if you’ve been exposed to an infested area.
 At the end of the day, all they want is your blood.

 - The sight of bed bugs within the home almost always indicates an infestation.